Feeding bees with green food coloring

 Even though I really don’t like to feed bees sugar syrup, I have to do it when it is needed.
 I never, never, never want to have any sugar syrup ending up in a bottle of my honey.

 Out of curiosity and because I had to feed my bees sugar syrup anyway, I dyed 2 gallons of syrup I gave them.
 I did it by adding a few drops of food-safe green coloring.
-It didn’t take much to get the job done.
+Sugar syrup should be cooled to room temperature before being fed to bees, and feeding should be done when temperatures are above 50°F for liquid feed.

 The liquid food coloring in the link works much better than the gel type.
 They took the green syrup down without a problem and stored it away just like any other.